sjtutsb/Tools/readme.txt

-This file contains demo for image processing.
+This file contains demo for image processing and pattern recongition.